hellonarrativ/api-docs/docs/pubreport.rst

 Publisher Report
 ================

-The Publisher Report contains click and order data.
+The Publisher Reports contain clicks, orders and returns data.
-It is published to an S3 bucket accessible by the partner.
+The reports are published to an FTP/SFTP location/ S3 bucket accessible by the partner.
-The report is published on configurable interval which defaults to 24 hours.
+The reports is published on configurable interval which defaults to 24 hours.
 Each interval publishes data for the last 7 days.

 The naming convention is:

 * Prefix: ``/<key>/YYYY/MM/`` (defaults to slug)
 * Clicks: ``narrativ_log_files_clicks_YYYYMMDD HH:00.csv``
+- The report date indicates the clicks in the report took place on that date

 * Orders: ``narrativ_log_files_orders_YYYYMMDD HH:00.csv``
+- The report date indicates the orders/checkouts in the report took place on that date

+* Returns: ``narrativ_log_files_orders_YYYYMMDD HH:00.csv``
+- The report date indicates the returns in the report were processed on that date

 The partner's report reader should be compatible with Python's ``csv.DictWriter``